Today: 10:00 AM - 5:00 PM

 Explore the marine life at a local beach!
 Learn more.

 Need financial assistance?
-Download the Group Financial-aid Form and either email it to firstname.lastname@example.org or mail to: The Maritime Aquarium, 10 North Water Street, Norwalk, CT 06854; or fax it to: (203) 852-8892.
+Download the Group Financial-aid Form and either email it to firstname.lastname@example.org or mail to: The Maritime Aquarium, 10 North Water Street, Norwalk, Connecticut 06854; or fax it to: (203) 852-8892.